App-vNext/Polly/docs/advanced/testing.md

 # Testing

-This document outlines the process of testing Polly's resilience pipelines.
-Instead of testing the internal behavior of resilience pipelines, focus on testing your configurations or custom delegates.
+This document explains how to test Polly’s resilience pipelines.
+You should not test how the resilience pipelines operate internally, but rather test your own settings or custom delegates.

-To support this, Polly offers the [`Polly.Testing`](https://www.nuget.org/packages/Polly.Testing/) package, making the testing process more straightforward.
-This package provides a range of APIs designed to help you confirm the setup and combination of resilience pipelines in your user code.
+To make the testing process simpler, Polly offers the [`Polly.Testing`](https://www.nuget.org/packages/Polly.Testing/) package.
+This package has a range of APIs designed to help you test the setup and combination of resilience pipelines in your user code.

 ## Usage